ankon/xtrkcad/app/lib/Readme.md

 XTrackCAD for LINUX is shipped as a RPM file and a self extracting archive.
 You will need libc6, X11R6, GTK+2.0.
+If you change the install package you should set the XTRKCADLIB enviroment variable

+For example if the install is within the /usr/local/share/xtrkcad directory. you could use -

+env XTRKCADLIB="/usr/local/share/xtrkcad/" xtrkcad

 ### Installing from the RPM package. ###

 Use your operating system's package manager to install XTrackCAD.

 ### Installing from the self-extracting archive. ###